sabashahbaz/TastyTracker/README.md

 - Retrieved essential data from two external third-party APIs, specifically designed for **comprehensive food search and recipe searches**, enriching the application with a vast and diverse culinary knowledge base.

-- Crafted an i**ntuitive and visually appealing** user interface using with React.js, CSS and Bootstrap framework
+- Crafted an **intuitive and visually appealing** user interface using with React.js, CSS and Bootstrap framework

 ## Project Features